 The Department of Physical Therapy at the UT Southwestern School of Health Professions offers a 15-month residency-based education program that begins each June.
-This program supports the American Physical Therapy Association’s Vision 2020 of providing post-professional clinical training.
+The Neurological Physical Therapy Residency Program supports the American Physical Therapy Association’s Vision 2020 of providing post-professional clinical training.
 A residency is defined as a planned program of post entry-level clinical and didactic education that will significantly advance a clinician’s skill and knowledge in the delivery of neurologic physical therapy.

 The resident will provide patient care in the faculty practice, as well as in other University clinical settings, while working with a designated mentor and participating in two intensive educational programs.
 The curriculum is taught by clinical experts with advanced credentials and extensive teaching and clinical experience.

 Clinicians interested in becoming a resident must complete an application.
 Applications are due by January 30 each year.
 Applicants selected for participation in the Residency Program will be notified by a faxed or emailed confirmation letter by February 28.

 This Neurological Physical Therapy Residency Program is based on a structured, comprehensive approach to examination and treatment of children and adults with neurologic dysfunction.
 The content is based upon the American Physical Therapy Association’s description of advanced clinical practice and includes didactic, laboratory, and clinical practice components under the supervision of accomplished clinical instructors.